davidovski/pandoracord/README.md

+THIS PROJECT IS DEAD if you wish to continue this project please make a fork!!

 # Pandora-Cord
 Create a chat bot on your discord server.
 Pandora cord is very easy to setup and use.
 The bot uses http://pandorabots.com as an api to bring it to life.